frankiannelli/serverless-workshop/workshop.md

 ```
 so now lets finish off our add note handler
 - this will be a post route and will receive the user data or item attributes in the http request body
-- the userid might send the user iinformation in the request headers rather than the request body
+- the userid might send the user information in the request headers rather than the request body
 - lets write a function to get this information from the request headers
 - getUserID function and getUserName and we can call these whatever we want in the header
 - so now our utils look like this